 You also may find additional information regarding current cost basis information or the new cost basis reporting regulations by visiting our web page, Cost Basis Accounting and Calculation.

 "Wash sale" rules apply to mutual funds.
 If you sell shares at a loss, you can't claim the loss if you purchased other shares in the same fund within 30 days before or after the sale.

-- The income you receive from a municipal bond fund is exempt from federal income taxes, and income earned on bonds issued by the state or locality in which you reside or pay taxes is generally exempt from taxation in that state.
+- The income you receive from a municipal bond fund is exempt from federal income taxes, and income earned on bonds issued by the state or locality in which you reside or pay taxes generally is exempt from taxation in that state.
 Income from certain "private activity" bonds may be subject to the alternative minimum tax; see subsequent discussion of the AMT.

 - Capital gains distributed by the fund or resulting from your own sales of shares in a tax-free fund are subject to federal and most state capital gains taxes.
 Some states do not tax gains earned on their own securities.
 Consult your local taxing authority.

 Note: If you received tax-exempt dividends on shares that you held for six months or less and sold at a loss, you may claim only the portion of the loss that exceeds the amount of the dividends.
 View IRS Publication No. 550.

 The AMT may apply to those who have substantial tax deductions or derive substantial income from so-called "tax preference items"—incentive stock options, certain private activity municipal bonds, and other types of tax-sheltered investments.
 Income from these items generally must compose a significant percentage of the taxpayer's total income from all sources before triggering AMT liability.
 As regular tax rates have been lowered, the AMT is affecting more middle-income, as well as higher-income, taxpayers.